danielbentes/uim-protocol/README.md

 - **Policy Adherence Token (PAT) System**: Introduces a digitally signed token that simplifies policy enforcement by encapsulating permissions, obligations, and billing information.
 This system not only streamlines compliance checks but also automates billing, making interactions more efficient and reducing administrative overhead.

-- **Leveraging DNS TXT Records and/or `agents.txt` for Discovery**: Provides a unique approach to API endpoint discovery by utilizing DNS TXT records and an `agents.txt` file.
+- **Leveraging DNS TXT Records and/or `agents.json` for Discovery**: Provides a unique approach to API endpoint discovery by utilizing DNS TXT records and an `agents.json` file.
 This method allows AI agents to quickly find API endpoints, understand rate limits, verify terms, and authenticate securely, all using familiar internet protocols.

 - **Integration with Open Digital Rights Language (ODRL)**: The UIM protocol integrates ODRL to manage permissions, prohibitions, and obligations, ensuring that AI agents and web services operate under clear and enforceable rules.
 This integration promotes trust and transparency in interactions while allowing for automated enforcement of complex usage policies.